This is a little off my usual beaten path, but what the heck.

 The overall literal is then replaced by a call to

-expression, after evaluation, is processed through an abstract
+extracted expressions.
+Each expression, after evaluation, is processed

-operation which I shall call [[primToString]].
-This converts all
+through an abstract operation which I shall call

-primitive and boxed primitive JavaScript types to string as-if by
+boxed primitive JavaScript types to string as-if by the

 function addUserBox(userlist, username, icon, attrs) {